jsom1/jsom1.github.io/_walkthroughs/BountyHunter.md

 ![url]({{https://jsom1.github.io/}}/_images/htb_bounty_url.png)
 </div>

 We first see a function called *returnSecret()* which takes data as an argument and then does a POST request to *10.10.11.100/tracker_diRbPr00f314.php*.
 Below this function, there is another one that crafts an xml message from the fields we can fill on *10.10.11.100/log_submit.php*, and uses the *returnSecret()* function (*btoa* converts from binary to ASCII*).
 This gives us a good understandding of the application.
-We saw however that the script isn't connected to the database, so it's not very useful.
-Ideally, we'd like to find a way to use the portal with the credentials 'test' / no password, but it's still under development (I also tried to ssh in, but it didn't work)...
+However, we would need to see the content of the *tracker_diRbPr00f314.php* script to get the full picture...

 After playing a while with the reporting system (*/log_submit.php*), I saw that there is nothing displayed when we input "<" in any field...
 Every other input seems to work: